41 Rocket Engines

 Gas/Liquid Systems

+Liquid methane (CH) is gaining popularity for commercial rocket engines because of its availability, modest cost, and good performance.
+It is also far better for the environment than RP-1, which produces many toxic byproducts.
+One advantage of a gas/liquid system is that the engine can be throttled by regulating the fuel flow.
+However, this capability comes at a price, including the complexity and associated weight of pumps, valves, pipes, and cryogenic fuel tanks.
 Hypergolic propellants are those that combust spontaneously upon contact with one another.
-These propellants are used for in-space applications rather than launch vehicles, partly because their performance is lower than that of hydrocarbon and LOX systems.
+These propellants are used for in-space applications rather than launch vehicles, partly because their performance is much lower than that of hydrocarbon and LOX or RP-1 and LOX systems.
 Also, on the one hand, these chemicals tend to be highly toxic.
-However, on the other hand, their advantages are reliability, simplicity (no ignition system required), and ignition speed.
-For example, the Apollo lunar lander used Hydrazine (N_2H_4) and nitrogen tetroxide (N_2O_4), as did the Space Shuttle reaction control system (RCS).
+On the other hand, their advantages are reliability, simplicity (no ignition system required), and ignition speed.
+For example, the Apollo lunar lander used hydrazine (NH) and nitrogen tetroxide (NO), as did the Space Shuttle reaction control system (RCS).

-Solid fuel Systems
+Solid Fuel Systems

-Solid fuel is usually a powdered metal, most commonly aluminum (Al) and sometimes magnesium (Mg).
+Solid fuel is usually powdered metal in a binder.
+Most commonly, aluminum (Al) and sometimes magnesium (Mg) are used.
 Typical oxidizers are ammonium perchlorate (AP) and ammonium nitrate (AN).
-The fuel and oxidizer are mixed with a binder, usually plastic or synthetic rubber, such as hydroxyl-terminated polybutadiene (HTPB) or polybutadiene acrylonitrile (PBAN).
-The Space Shuttle SRBs used Al, AN, and PBAN.
-Most commercially available fuels for amateurs are based on Al, AP, and HTPB because this combination is more efficient and safely processed.
-Unlike liquid-fueled rocket engines, solid-fuel rockets cannot be throttled, and once ignited, like a firework, they must burn until the propellant is exhausted.
+The fuel and oxidizer are mixed with a binder, usually some plastic or (more commonly) synthetic rubber, such as hydroxyl-terminated polybutadiene (HTPB) or polybutadiene acrylonitrile (PBAN).
+The Space Shuttle SRBs used Al and AN, with PBAN as a binder.

-Hybrid systems
+Hybrid Systems

 Monopropellant Systems